raspberrypilearning/spinning-flower-wheel/worksheet.md

 1. Press **CTRL** and **X** followed by **Y** to save the amended code file.
 1. To run the new program type `sudo python spinning-wheel.py` and press enter.

  Nothing will happen until you press the red button on the pibrella board.
+So give it a go, press that big red button!